rachellesg/secretlab/README.md

 I changed the data fetching from client side to server side to improve load times.
 I also updated the images to using `next/image` component as it comes with automatic image optimization.

+#### Testing

+I added a simple mock testing for the add to cart feature.
+First I defined the state so Jest could access the functions and mocked the add to cart function.
+For the results I checked that the added mock product matches the first item in the cart

 ---

 ## Technologies Used